LilSpazJoekp/explain-yourself/README.md

   can be selected.
 - **Ignore Moderators**: If enabled, the app will ignore posts made by moderators.
 Otherwise, the app will process moderator posts like any other user with the addition of a PM sent to the moderator.
+- **Ignore Filtered Posts**: If enabled, the app will ignore posts that were filtered by AutoModerator.
+Otherwise, the app will process filtered posts like any other post.
+If the post is approved by a moderator, the app will treat it as a new post and process it accordingly.

 #### Flair Settings